ezecodes/aws-services/README.md

 # iac-challenge

-## Terraform Assignment: Multi-Region Infrastructure Deployment
+## Terraform Task: Multi-Region Infrastructure Deployment

 ### Task Overview
 The goal of this assignment is to assess your ability to design and deploy a multi-region infrastructure using Terraform.
 You will be required to create modular Terraform scripts for provisioning the following resources: